 - Excellent written and oral communication skills as demonstrated by participation in scientific conferences and publication in high impact journals

-- Ability to conduct self-directed research and thrive in collaborative, interdisciplinary research environments to contribute on problems comprising diverse application domains
+- Ability to conduct self-directed research and thrive in dynamic, interdisciplinary research environments to contribute on problems comprising diverse application domains

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.